 Worldata continues to closely track International data:

-The Straight Dollar Change Graph (Chart 2) shows the precise dollar amount that the average price for each category has changed within the specified
+The Straight Dollar Change Graph (Chart 2) shows the precise dollar amount that the average price for each category has changed within the specified 12-month period.

 The Straight Average Percent Dollar Change Graph (Chart 3) takes into consideration the percent change in price for each category.